Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Prerequisites: None

 Course Description: This general education course will include topics in logic, geometry, set theory, probability, and statistics.
 This course will also emphasize applications to real-world situations and the integration of topics from other disciplines, including, but not limited to, business and the physical sciences.
-Meets Area 5a of the General Education Requirements for the A.A. degree and for the A.S. degree.
+Meets Area 5a of the General Education Requirements for the A.A. degree and the A.S. degree.

 Saturday Afternoon: 12 p.m. - 2:45 p.m.